Olivier Biron, P.Eng.

 This potential not only depends on the cause of the fire itself, but also on the design of the building’s fire protection system.
 For example, the ability of the owner of an apartment building to seek recourse against a tenant who caused an accidental fire could be weakened if deficiencies are observed in the firewall separations, thus allowing a faster or more extensive spread of the fire.
-Verification of code conformity of these separations is then carried out by a civil engineering expert.
-This bulletin briefly describes the process of determining code compliance.
+Verification of the conformity of these separations can be carried out by a civil engineering expert.
+This article briefly describes the process of determining code compliance.

 This process usually begins with the fire investigation expert.
-Following an examination of the premises, they will be able to specify the origin and the probable cause of the fire.
-This information will then make it possible to determine whether there is potential for subrogation, which is important for both the owner and for other parties involved.
+Following an examination of the premises, they may be able to specify the origin and the probable cause of the fire.
+This information makes it possible to determine whether there is potential for subrogation, which is important for both the owner and for other parties involved.
 Usually, the party responsible for the loss will seek to mitigate their exposure.
 For the owner, this is valuable information that could allow a possible defence or speed up the negotiation process.

 Once a potential dispute between the parties is established, the civil engineer comes into play.
 Sometimes these questions arise years after the loss; when that happens, the evidence may no longer be available, and the investigation must be based on the reports of other parties.
 Data collected by the cause and origin expert can be helpful, but unfortunately, it is often difficult to determine compliance of firewall protections as the investigators are not looking for the same information.
 If that is the case, it becomes difficult to reach a clear and definitive conclusion unless there are serious and obvious deficiencies.

 The compliance of the building’s various fire protection systems can then be determined based on the requirements of the Building Code and the applicable bylaws / regulations.
-Although often minor, nonconformity is present in most buildings, this does not necessarily indicate that these nonconformities resulted in aggravation of the damage.
+Although often minor, nonconformity is present in most buildings, this does not necessarily indicate that these nonconformities resulted in exacerbation of the damage.
 An engineer will take the time to analyze each of the nonconformities and try to establish a link with the pattern of fire propagation and the timeline of events.
-Once this analysis has been carried out, they will prepare a summary opinion summarizing their observations and conclusions.
-They could subsequently be called upon to produce a more complete report for use by the court and to testify at a trial.
+Once this analysis has been carried out, they can prepare a report summarizing their observations and conclusions.
+The type of report will depend on the circumstances, and if it is intended to be used in court or if the expert may need to testify at a trial.

 The code compliance analysis of fire protection systems is a weapon (or defence) of choice in the context of a potential subrogation, following a fire in a building.
 Collaboration between the different specialties and the speed of execution are essential throughout these investigations.
 The collaboration of all stakeholders makes it possible to obtain the fairest and most accurate portrait of the condition of the premises before the disaster.
 The use of an experienced multidisciplinary team like CEP Forensic represents an undeniable advantage in the settlement of any claim.